Technical background of MVR evaporator

 • Metallurgical Industry

-Evaporation and crystallization of metal salt solutions
+- Evaporation and crystallization of metal salt solutions

-Concentration of acidic or alkaline leachates
+- Concentration of acidic and alkaline leachates

 • Environmental Protection